GianpaoloBranca/SoftwareEng2/scratches/RASD/RASD.md

     - [R7.1] The system will provide an interface to select areas to mark as safe for parking.
 The selection of the locations will be possible specifying the boundaries of the areas using a map or a radius around an address.
     - [R7.2] The system will provide an interface to select the price for minute of the rides and during the busy state.
-    - [R7.3] The system will provide and interface to customize fees and the percentage of discount and penalty for the cases highlighted in the [G.4] scope.
+    - [R7.3] The system will provide and interface to customise fees and the percentage of discount and penalty for the cases highlighted in the [G.4] scope.

 - [G8] Provide a real time, interactive, pleasant and transparent user experience.